punkb/petstore-test/README.md

 # Project Structure
 1. **petstore_requests.py** : Contains all the methods to access Pet store Rest API
-2. **test_unnittest_petstore**: Contains all the unit test of defined methods
+2. **test_unnittest_petstore**: Contains all the unit tests
 3. **test_acceptance-test-suite_petstore`**: Contains all the acceptance test
 4. **variables.py** : Contains all the constants and input data for the tests.
-You can modify as you need.
+You can modify as you wish.

 # Commands to run
-To run all the tests use command `pytest`
+To run all the tests use command `pytest`.
 To run the scenario from the given Test.
-Please run the command : `pytest -k CRUD `
+Please run the command : `pytest -k CRUD`.
-To run any specific test from use the name of the test in command : `pytest -k <name of the test>` e.g `pytest -k update`
+To run any specific test from use the name of the test in command : `pytest -k <name of the test>` e.g `pytest -k update`.